souperanthropos/FluentHttpClient.Extensions.Library/README.md

 Add this middleware, the application can enforce token expiration checks before processing each request, ensuring that only authenticated and authorized users can access protected resources.

+An example of using `JwtBearerAuthManagerMiddleware` can be found in `Sample.Client.App`